-Rose: Francois le Brun (Specialist Lvl 1) – Runaway son of a one-armed gypsy prostitute, self-made 19yo Ladykiller and Thief.
+Rose: Francois le Brun (Specialist Lvl 1) – Runaway son of a one-armed gypsy sex worker, self-made 19yo Ladykiller and Thief.

 Michael: Kraken Bush (Fighter Lvl 1) – Travelling cheese connoisseur, grave robber, and incompetent great-sword wielder.